Back to DWU AI Articles

 Retail and news/gift operations represent a concession category, encompassing terminal retail shops, duty-free boutiques, and specialized retail (books, electronics, travel goods).

-Terminal retail has evolved, driven by:
+Terminal retail at large-hub airports has shifted toward consolidated models since 2018, driven by:

 • Rise of operators including Hudson Group, Paradies Lagardère (now Lagardère Travel Retail), Marshall Retail, and others have consolidated airport retail through master concessionaire or subletting models